 HCV (Housing Choice Voucher)

 The official name for Section 8 vouchers.
 It's called "choice" because you can choose any apartment (that meets standards) instead of living in government-owned housing.
 You pay a portion of rent; the voucher pays the rest.
+Learn more in our Section 8 application guide.

 HOME Program